Intrinsec/protoc-gen-psql/docs/dev.md

 In our application, each time an object is updated, we want its `update_time` field to be updated to `now()` (`auto_fill` option).
 Moreover, for some complex objects, we want to update its `update_time` when other related objects are updated or even when relation between objects are updated.

 An example is available on [tests/action.proto](tests/action.proto), here, an incident is linked to multiple actions and we want to update the incident `update_time` field when one of its action is updated (option `relay_cascade_update`).
-And, when an action is moved from an incident to another, we also want that both incident `update_time` fields to be updated (`cascade_update_on_related_table`).
+And also, when the relation between these two objects is updated.
+Ex.: an action is moved from an incident to another, we also want that both incident `update_time` fields to be updated (`cascade_update_on_related_table`).

 ## Decision

 The 3 main solutions identified to solve this problem are:

 - Implement the logic directly in our application
-- Recompute the value from the `update_time` fields of the various linked object (works only with soft delete objects)
+- Recompute the value at each read access from the `update_time` fields of the various linked objects (works only with soft delete objects)
 - Create PostgreSQL triggers to update the `update_time` field of the main object.

 For our needs, we want to keep as much logic as posible in the database which excludes implementing it at the application level.
-Moreover, we want read access to our application to be as fast as possible and some of our database objects can be deleted, which excludes to compute this value at each access.
+Moreover, we want read access to our application to be as fast as possible and some of our database objects can be deleted, which excludes to compute this value at each read access.

 In our case, the best solution is to create triggers.
 However, we don't want to have to maintain dozens of almost identical triggers.
 This is why we want to abstract this by generating triggers from protobuf options.

 ## Technical explanation

-The triggers below address our need to update the `update_time` field of Incident when Action or EntityAction are updated (see. [tests/action.proto](tests/action.proto)):
+The triggers below address our need to update the `update_time` field of Incident when Incident, Action or EntityAction are updated (see. [tests/action.proto](tests/action.proto)):

 - to update the incident `update_time` field when the incident is updated: